-La Belle Aire Elementary understands the importance of training, drills, and table top exercises in maintaining and planning for an incident.
-La Belle Aire Elementary will conduct an annual emergency management test that includes relevant outside partners and contains at least one test of an annex or procedure contained in the plan on or before September each year this plan is in effect.
-School officials will coordinate training efforts with guidance from United States of America Emergency Management Agency.
+La Belle Aire Elementary School understands the importance of training, drills, and table top exercises in maintaining and planning for an incident.
+La Belle Aire Elementary School will conduct an annual emergency management test that includes relevant outside partners and contains at least one test of an annex or procedure contained in the plan on or before September each year this plan is in effect.
+District officials will coordinate training efforts with guidance from East Baton Rouge Parish Emergency Management Agency.

-To ensure that district personnel and community emergency responders are aware of their duties and responsibilities under the school plan and the most current procedures, basic training and refresher training sessions will be conducted Monthly for all staff in coordination with local fire, law enforcement and emergency managers.
+To ensure that district personnel and community emergency responders are aware of their duties and responsibilities under the school plan and the most current procedures, basic training and refresher training sessions will be conducted bianually for All faculty and staff in coordination with local fire, law enforcement and emergency managers.